- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, having more drives in a NAS Lenovo ThinkSystem SR650 Rack Server device's RAID array generally improves data recovery chances and reduces the potential loss of data.
 However, the specific RAID level and configuration should be carefully chosen based on the desired balance between performance, redundancy, and data protection.

-Although NAS ThinkSystem SR650 Rack Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR650 Rack Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -